rthidden/code-crew/README.md

 - Modify `src/code_crew/config/agents.yaml` to define your agents
 - Modify `src/code_crew/config/tasks.yaml` to define your tasks
-- Modify `src/code_crew/crew.py` to add your own logic, tools and specific args
+- Modify `src/code_crew/crew.py` to add your logic, tools, and specific args
 - Modify `src/code_crew/main.py` to add custom inputs for your agents and tasks

 ## Running the Project